 So, what’s the best method for handling marriage and finances?
 Separate accounts?
 Joint everything?
 Or a mix of all of the above?

-As a personal finance blogger, I’ve been a bit obsessed with budgeting and all things money, so I know what works in my marriage.
+As a money coach, I’ve been a bit obsessed with budgeting and all things money, so I know what works in my marriage.

 But I wanted to provide the best answer possible to this question, so I reached out to 6 other personal finance bloggers to see how they manage finances in their marriages.